WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

   </tbody>
 </table>

 Cancer is still more common in Anglo populations than in Native American or Hispanic/Latino communities.
-But, in *Public Square*, "Cancer: Connecting to Cultures", the numbers are shifting, and screening rates in these communities tend to be lower.
+But, in *Public Square*, "Cancer: Connecting to Cultures," the numbers are shifting, and screening rates in these communities tend to be lower.

 **[*Project Echo*](/catalog/cpb-aacip-70789cfec10) (KNME-TV, Albuquerque, NM, April 12, 2010)**